Highlights Of The Program

 Airbus Protect

-• Identifying the key properties and operational challenges of liquid hydrogen in flight
+• Identifying the key properties and operational challenges of liquid hydrogen for aviation applications

-• Assessing impacts on turnaround time, ground handling, and airport infrastructure needs
+• Assessing the impacts on turnaround time, ground handling, and airport infrastructure needs

 • Outlining risk assessment methods and safety protocols for scalable refuelling operations